fastly/compute-starter-kit-rust-beacon-termination/README.md

 * Exposes a `POST /reports` endpoint to receive beacon reports (in batches);
 * Deserializes individual reports from JSON to Rust data structures, with optional type-checking (see [Payload examples](#payload-examples));
-* Enriches information at the edge, such as geo IP data;
+* Enriches the data with information available at the edge, e.g. by adding geo data;
 * Sends reports to a logging endpoint as individual JSON lines;
     N.B.: Depending on which [logging endpoint type](https://developer.fastly.com/reference/api/logging/) is chosen, these lines may be batched.
 * Responds with a synthetic 204.